hchen549/cs638/README.md

   Figure 11
 </p>

-Looking at the importance of each factor used in the model, we found that COVID-19 cases is only slightly important.
+Looking at the importance of each factor used in the model, we found that COVID-19 cases is only slightly important compared to the other factors, while temperature seems to be the dominant variable that has the most influence on bike ridership.
+As a result, it is likely that the differences in daily bike ridership with or without COVID-19 cases are not significant.
 Figure ... shows the importance of each variable on both bike paths.

 <p float="left" align="middle">
   <img src="/images/Factors Capital.png" width="40%" />